 Uber’s Safety Features

-• Driver Screening: Driver’s screening is carried out through a third-party service (Checkr) to ensure that the driver does not have a criminal background and a clean driving history (without major or recent minor violations).
+- Driver Screening: Uber conducts background checks through a third-party service (Checkr) to verify that drivers have a clean criminal record and a safe driving history, free from major or recent minor violations.

 In case of emergency, you can contact police from within the app so they know your location through Uber GPS.